Chuck Orrico, Executive Vice President at DYOPATH

 One of the main reasons for partnering with a proven and trusted partner is that they will provide access to the most up-to-date skills and knowledge to make the most of your digital journey, while also assisting with training and other people-focused initiatives.

 DYOPATH provides a broad range of IT services to existing, prospective and depot clients.
 Our team of experts can assess your system and provide the most appropriate service package for your organization.
 Schedule a meeting with a specialist to get started on your digital transformation today.

 Thank you for taking the time to read this blog.
 If you’ve been following our campaign, I hope I shed some light on the convergence of process maturity and digital transformation, as well as how to get started on your game plan.
 Learn more about DYOPATH and our diverse managed services by visiting our website.

 Chuck Orrico, Executive Vice President

-About the author: Chuck Orrico is the Executive Vice President (EVP) at DYOPATH.
-He is responsible for leading strategic growth initiatives across both sales and marketing.
-Chuck has more than 35 years of experience in helping clients develop business solutions through IT strategic planning, information management, and technology investment.
-Today, his entrepreneurial spirit and keen business acumen have helped DYOPATH maintain its focus on quality, which has resulted in improved business operations for its clients.
-His leadership is grounded in mentorship, business growth, and client satisfaction.
-His passion for DYOPATH comes from the culture, values, and working with “A” players.
+About the author: Chuck Orrico is a co-founder of DYOPATH, a board member, and serves as the company’s Executive Vice President (EVP).
+He is responsible for leading strategic growth initiatives across sales and marketing.
+Orrico has more than 35 years of experience helping clients develop business solutions through IT strategic planning, information management, and technology investment.